vickyphung/places/README.md

 //all places in a city
 //all places by state
 //all places by state and tag
-//lists all tags... could refine this.
+//lists all tags... could refine this.  sort/remove duplicates